hsaghir/hsaghir.github.io/_posts/data_science/-2017-09-30-gradients.md

 ## Relax gradient (discrete/continuous/blackbox gradient):

+- The main idea is to use reinforce as the gradient estimator, $$g(b)$$, a reinforce estimator for a learned control variate function, control(b), and the reparameterization gradient for expectation of the control variate.

-a general framework for learning low-variance, unbiased gradient estimators for black-box functions of random variables.
+It makes a general framework for learning low-variance, unbiased gradient estimators for black-box functions of random variables.
 Uses gradients of a neural network trained jointly with model parameters.

 ## Natural gradients